 Charles William Gibbs Anstey, a member of the Chew Magna Ansteys, was born in 1886 in Clutton to parents Charles Anstey and Hester Gibbs.
 He grew up at Dumpers Farm in Chew Magna, Somerset, living with his father after his mother died when he was still a child.
+He was still there at the time of the 1911 Census – a farmer’s son working on the farm.

 All we know of the extent (if any) of Charles’ involvement in World War One is that he appears in the ‘New Zealand World War One Soldiers‘ dataset with entry “Recruiting district: South Canterbury; Last address: Albury, Mackenzie County; Occupation: Ploughman“.
 According to the ‘Waimate Daily Advertiser‘ on 14 March 1917 “ANSTEY, Charles William Gibbs, ploughman, Albury” was part of the “Fifth Ballot of the South Canterbury Recruiting District“.